SchoolOfCode/ai-tools-audit-ai-heroes/Tool_Evaluation_Report.md

 Students prefer chatbots over search engines.

 **Risks:**
 Risks include job displacement due to automation, challenges with system integration, and data privacy concerns.
-Ivy.ai’s integration with legacy systems may prove difficult, and it must adhere to strict privacy regulations like GDPR or FERPA.
+Ivy.ai’s integration with legacy systems may prove difficult, and it must adhere to strict privacy regulations like GDPR.

 **Evaluation and Recommendation:**
 While the risk of job displacement and data privacy concerns exists, the overall benefits in cost reduction and efficiency outweigh the risks.
 Institutions should begin with a pilot program, conduct a data privacy assessment, and offer training to ensure smooth adoption and ongoing monitoring.